orange-cloudavenue/terraform-provider-cloudavenue/docs/index.md

  !> Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a public version control system.

 Credentials can be provided by adding an `org`, `user`, and `password`, to the cloudavenue provider block.
+Use `core_api` only to override the Cerberus API endpoint, including internal URLs when required, while keeping `url` for the VMware/VCD endpoint.

 Usage :